-Cavco's leadership believes a robust approach to ESG will help us achieve our long-term goals of increasing manufacturing excellence, enhancing our employee and customer experience, serving the communities where we do business, and increasing long-term stockholder value.
-Our Board provides oversight of our ESG efforts and Cavco's executive leadership guides and develops these corporate responsibility priorities and provides regular updates to the Board on progress.
-The Board and its committees support management's ESG strategy of integrating our ESG principles into our business strategy in ways that optimize opportunities to make positive impacts while advancing the long-term goals stated above.
+We believe there is no disparity between building the long-term value of Cavco and prioritizing corporate responsibility, i.e., prioritizing our people, our homebuyers, our communities, and our shareholders.
+As a result, our business strategy includes the ESG factors presented in this section.
+Our Board oversees our ESG efforts and Cavco's executive leadership guides and develops these corporate responsibility priorities and provides regular updates to the Board on them.
+The Board and its committees support management's strategy of integrating our priorities into our business strategy in ways that optimize opportunities to make positive impacts while advancing the long-term goals stated above.

-In July 2021, we completed our first assessment of ESG priorities when we posted our Corporate Responsibility Report-examining a range of key stakeholders, including investors, customers, employees, rating organizations, and by studying industry peers.
+In July 2021, we completed our first comprehensive report of ESG priorities when we posted our Corporate Responsibility Report-examining a range of key stakeholders, including investors, customers, employees, and rating organizations.
 We also drew upon the subject matter expertise of colleagues throughout our organization to collect and organize content.

 In 2022, we posted our second Corporate Responsibility Report as we continued to make notable progress on ESG matters, including the following:

 - Purposefully integrated sustainability initiatives further into our operations. - Created a cross-functional working group of senior executives to design and lead the Company's ESG initiatives, prepare our Corporate Responsibility Reports, and monitor overall effectiveness of our ESG program.
-This ESG working group includes our CEO, the Presidents of our Manufacturing and Retail operations, and leaders of support functions such as Legal. - Adopted an Environmental Stewardship Policy, a Product Safety and Quality Policy, and a Diversity, Equity, and Inclusion Policy, outlining the Company's vision and priorities in ESG. - Identified the sources of carbon emissions at production facilities in order to create a baseline for future measurement and calculation of Cavco's greenhouse gas ("GHG") emissions. - Launched a dedicated "Environmental, Social and Governance" website and a FAQ page to communicate the Company's vision and priorities to investors, customers, employees, and vendors.
+This ESG working group includes our CEO, the Presidents of our Manufacturing and Retail operations, and leaders of support functions such as Legal, Environmental, Safety, Finance, and Communications. - Adopted an Environmental Stewardship Policy, a Product Safety and Quality Policy, and a Diversity, Equity, and Inclusion Policy, outlining the Company's priorities driven ESG strategy. - Launched a dedicated "Environmental, Social and Governance" website and a FAQ page to communicate Cavco's vision and priorities to employees, customers, investors, and vendors.